 Another Broome attraction at Town Beach is the Flying Boat Wreck, one of the flying boats that was lost in the March 1942 Japanese air raid of Broome.
 The wreck can only be seen at very low tide.

-A little out of town but the bus can drop you off here.
-Near the port you find the Chinese and Japanese cemeteries (both have only Chinese inscriptions because the stonemason only knew Chinese characters...)
+The port is a little out of town but the bus can drop you off here.
+Near the port you find the Chinese and Japanese cemeteries.
+Both have only Chinese inscriptions because the stonemason only knew Chinese characters...